Data Transfer Program From Android To Android

 Having figured out the backup recovery, you need to pay attention to another application “Settings”.
 On your smartphone you will find an application called “Google Settings” (if it runs on Android Marshmallow (6.0), this will be another section in the standard “Settings” application).
 Here you can manage different services connected to your Google account.
 Here much more is done than just data backup, but in this case we will pay attention to it.

 To get started, select Smart Lock for passwords.
 Here passwords from supported applications and sites are stored in the Google account.
 Thus, if you enter through the Chrome browser on a new smartphone, you will not have to enter the password from the site again.
 This also works with some third-party applications, if their developers have taken care of this.
 While there are few such applications, it is better to trust password managers.
 You can choose between Dashlane, LastPass, 1Password.

 Another important aspect is backing up Google Photos.
-All your photos and videos will be sent to Google Photos.
+All your photos ands will be sent to Google Photos.
 The user receives unlimited storage, but he will have to endure compression of the content.
 Also, any content can be stored in the cloud Google Drive, where for a start is given 15 GB.